Understanding Endometrial Cancer: Causes, Types, and Survival Rates

 Remember, emergency rooms should be used for true emergencies only, as they can be expensive and may have long wait times for non-urgent issues.

 When deciding where to go for urgent medical care, consider the severity of your symptoms and the type of treatment you may need.
+If you have insurance, you may want to check what options your insurance covers.
 Walk-in clinics and e-visits are best for minor issues, while urgent care clinics can handle more serious problems.
 For life-threatening emergencies, always go to the nearest hospital emergency room or call 911.